 Accounts receivable represent amounts due from the sale of RNG, natural gas, gas transportation, construction contracts, service contracts, environmental attributes, electricity, capacity, and LFG.
 The accounts receivable are the net estimate realizable value between the invoiced accounts receivable and allowance for doubtful accounts.
 The Company performs ongoing credit evaluations of its customers' financial condition to determine and estimate the allowance for doubtful accounts.
-The Company performs ongoing credit evaluations of its customers' financial condition to determine and estimate the allowance for doubtful accounts.
+The accounts receivable are the net estimate of the realizable value between the invoiced accounts receivable and allowance for doubtful accounts.
 The Company performs ongoing credit evaluations of its customers' financial condition to determine and estimate the allowance for doubtful accounts.
 The Company's allowance for doubtful accounts was \$0 and \$0 at December 31, 2021 and 2020, respectively.